After Midnight (Nat King Cole album)

 After Midnight is a 1957 jazz album by "Nat King Cole and his trio" on Capitol Records.
-It peaked at #13 on the U.S. Billboard Pop Albums chart.
-The Penguin Guide to Jazz listed the album as part of its suggested “core collection”.
+It peaked at number 13 on the U.S. Billboard Pop Albums chart.
+The Penguin Guide to Jazz listed the album as part of its suggested "core collection".

 Release history

-Initially, the album was released in a 33rpm LP version as well as in a set of four (7 inch) 45rpm discs.
+Initially, the album was released in a 33rpm LP version as well as in a set of four (7-inch) 45rpm discs.
 In 1987, five previously unreleased tracks recorded at the same original sessions were added as bonus tracks to the Capitol Records CD re-release titled, The Complete After Midnight Sessions.
 Some later re-issues, under the title, After Midnight, The Complete Session or simply, After Midnight, also include one or more alternate take(s) with the 17 songs from the original 1956 recording sessions.
 There are also at least three other reissues with 18, 19 and 21 tracks.